-For the sake of a two-dimensional example of rotations in the plane \mathbb{R}^2 , take the rotation matrix in Eq.
-(1.120) representing a rotation of the basis by an angle φ .
+For the sake of a two-dimensional example of rotations in the plane \mathbb{R}^2 , take the rotation matrix in Equation (1.117) representing a rotation of the basis by an angle φ .

-1.23 Permutation
+1.22 Permutation

-Permutations are "discrete" orthogonal transformations in the sense that they merely allow the entries "0" and "1" in the respective matrix representations.
-With regards to classical and quantum bits 23 they serve as a
+Permutations are "discrete" orthogonal transformations "restricted to binary values" in the sense that they merely allow the entries "0" and "1" in their respective matrix representations.
+With regards to classical and quantum bits25 they serve as a sort of "reversible classical analog" for classical reversible computation, as compared to the more general, continuous unitary transformations of quantum bits introduced earlier.